Slippery slope

 For years, the mayor has railed against increasing the number of alcohol-focused businesses downtown.
 Soglin says he vetoed Taco Bell Cantina’s liquor license over public safety concerns and the city’s decades-long investment in beautifying State Street and the Capitol Square.
 He predicts Taco Bell’s new concept restaurant “is just the beginning” of fast food chains getting into the bar business.
 He’s also skeptical that the company has abandoned its plans to serve alcohol slushies at its new Madison location.

 “Most U.S. fast food restaurant chains are working on rolling out liquor-based establishments in the next decade,” Soglin said in his veto message.
 “These chains realize that there will be and there has been resistance to the new liquor-based model.
-That is why most are implanting in stages — first beer and wine and then full liquor.”
+That is why most are implementing in stages — first beer and wine and then full liquor.”

 Soglin also floated the idea of starting public referenda on liquor licenses.